 I persisted, however, and my management told me they would provide me funding for six hours per week of language training—two hours a day, three days per week, for six months.
 It was better than nothing, I thought, and maybe I could make something happen with it.

-My goal was to pass the State Department’s Arabic language test and join the Foreign Service.
+My goal was to pass the State Department’s Arabic language test.
 I had just come off a year-long assignment working for the State Department at the US Embassy in Baghdad and thought it would be a good idea to try to make it a lifelong career.
 I was successful and enjoyed the job, so I figured it was worth a shot.

 But Arabic was a difficult language to learn.
 It had more letters than English, and its letters also changed forms if they appeared in the beginning, middle, or end of a word.
 There were vowel accents, dots, and guttural stops.
 The verbs appeared at the beginning of the sentence, and the subject would only appear at some point later, if at all.

 The test would not be easy, and I knew from talking with friends what it was like.
 Two instructors on the phone had a conversation with you, asking you varieties of questions on a range of topics.
-If I could pass the test, I’d have a much easier time getting into the Foreign Service because the State Department was looking for Arabic speakers to work in embassies and consulates across the Middle East.
+If I could pass the test, I’d have a much easier time getting into the State Department because it was looking for Arabic speakers to work in embassies and consulates across the Middle East.
 They were short on personnel with qualified language abilities, so they gave hiring preferences to anyone who already had them.

 While the test was graded pass/fail, I learned that to pass the test, I would need the equivalent of a “level two” language ability, according to the Federal Government’s five-point language grading scale: